guobinhit/sylph/README.md

 aBool := strings.Equals("abc", "ABC")

 // Get a bool value, if s1 is equals to s2 (ignore case) return true, else return false,
-// such as s1 is "abc", s2 is "ABC", then aBool is true. aBool2 := strings.EqualsIgnoreCase("abc", "ABC")
+// such as s1 is "abc", s2 is "ABC", then aBool2 is true.
+aBool2 := strings.EqualsIgnoreCase("abc", "ABC")
 ```